mikemccracken/bundle-apache-processing-mapreduce/README.md

 The default bundle deploys three compute-slave nodes and one node of each of the other services.
 To scale the cluster, use:

-    juju add-unit compute-slave -n 2
+    juju add-unit slave -n 2

-This will add two additional compute-slave nodes, for a total of five.
+This will add two additional slave nodes, for a total of five.

 ## Deploying in Network-Restricted Environments